 Accredited as a non-profit tertiary and continuing professional development (CPD) provider, The Tax Faculty’s focus is solely on tax studies.
-We take pride in our ability to provide students with the requisite skills required of the twenty-first century tax professional.
+As a level 1 contributor to B-BBEE,we take pride in our ability to provide students with the requisite skills required of the twenty-first century tax professional.

 At the core of our educational methodology, The Tax Faculty teaches students to approach business and tax problems using critical thinking skills.
 In preparing future tax leaders with metacognitive skills, our tuition methodology develops higher order thinking skills through analysis, evaluation and synthesis.
 This unique tuition approach aims to develop sound reasoning, questioning and investigating, observing and describing, comparing and connecting, finding complexity, and exploring different viewpoints.